 Mobile and Console games require a very different philosophy

 Both mobile and console gaming come under the radar of gaming as a whole but the philosophy behind the making of both are drastically different.
 On one hand, console or PC games require an in-depth experience and often need to have a dedicated start middle point and ending with a sizeable duration.
-On the other hand, mobile gaming requires a more streamlined endless, fun, and engaging aspect to the core gaming loop and a few time-specific events and exciting addition in the mix to spice things up.
+On the other hand, mobile gaming requires a more streamlined endless, fun, and engaging aspect to the core gaming loop and a few time-specific events and exciting additions in the mix to spice things up.

 If Ubisoft decides to follow the general mobile gaming loop then the series might lose its original identity as simplicity is the last thing that was added in the making of games like Rainbow Six Siege or Assassin’s Creed.
 The clash of the elaborate nature of the original games and the simplicity required to work as a mobile game might affect the overall quality and reception of such big-name game franchises.